REDCap has a long list of API endpoints (types of information) that

 This is one of the three pieces of metadata downloaded by the

-redcap_export_meta
+redcap_export_meta function.

 This is of use when repeated forms and/or events are used.